 - Incomplete grades, Course Withdrawals, Course Repetitions, and Transfer of Credit from other institutions.
 Non- credit remedial course work is not offered at LAPC.
 Grades of F or I (for Incomplete) are counted as hours attempted but not achieved and have a 0.00 value toward the GPA.
 Repetitions of coursework are counted as hours attempted.
 The lowest grade will be dropped and the highest grade will be used to calculate the GPA.
 Students who withdraw from a course will receive a grade of "W" and have a 0.00 value toward the GPA.
-The credit hours for the withdrawn courses are counted as attempted but not achieved.

-- Transfer and readmitted students, the maximum time frame will include transferred and readmitted credits.
-The SAP will consider the student's performance in its entirety, which includes courses taken in the previous program and courses in the transferred program.
+The credit hours for the withdrawn courses are counted as attempted but not achieved. - Transfer and readmitted students, the maximum time frame will include transferred and readmitted credits.
+The SAP will consider the student's performance in its entirety, which includes courses taken in the previous program and courses in the transferred program. - Transfer credits are accepted from other institutions and the credit hours that are accepted from another institution will count towards the student's educational plan and will be counted as both attempted and completed hours.

 - Courses taken for audit, hours via Institutional Proficiency Exams, Advanced Placement, and hours via the College Level Examination Program will not be included as a part of the student's cumulative credit hours enrolled for maximum time frame purposes.

 - (n) Regaining Eligibility: Students who have not met the "standard requirements" retain the right to regain eligibility by completing the number of credit hours necessary to achieve the 67% requirement and/or minimum cumulative grade point average need for their grade level.
 This will be at the student's own expense.
 When these hours have been complete, the Financial Aid Office must be notified so eligibility for aid can be reinstated.

 - (o) Failure to meet these requirements will result in the loss of aid.
 Programs affected by the above-listed "Standards Requirements" are:

 - Federal Pell Grant

 - Federal Supplemental Education Opportunity Grant (FSEOG)

 - Federal Work Study (FWS)

 - Federal Subsidized Federal Direct Loan

 - Federal Unsubsidized Federal Direct Loan

 - Federal Parent PLUS Loan

 - Federal Veterans Benefits

 - State of California Grant (CAL GRANT)

 - Scholarships

-41 ATTENDANCE POLICY
+4| ATTENDANCE POLICY